virgili0/Virgilio/Tools/DialogFlow.md

 Here you can see a clear schema.

 Basically you want to have a .py file that builds the agent (with API calls), then you agent is ready to take in queries form the user and send them (once recognized the user query) to a backend application (your webhook).
-Your webhook can for example look inside a database for information, handle complex logic, in general the backend through fulfillment puts informations inside the response to the the bot (the lower gray block in attached to the webhook).
-In our case, the app inthe backend (the webhook) is built with Flask.
+In our case, the app in the backend (the webhook) is built with Flask.

+**Fulfillment** is code that's deployed as a webhook that lets your Dialogflow agent call business logic on an intent-by-intent basis.
+During a conversation, fulfillment allows you to use the information extracted by Dialogflow's natural language processing to generate dynamic responses or trigger actions on your back-end.

+Most Dialogflow agents make use of fulfillment to do things like: generate dynamic responses based on information looked up from a database, place orders based on products a customer has asked for, implement the rules and winning conditions for a game.